CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 # MACAddress otherName

 The new name form is identified by the object identifier (OID) id‑on‑MACAddress (TBD1).
 The name form has variants to convey a EUI-48 as an OCTET STRING comprising of 6 octets, or a EUI-64 as an OCTET STRING comprising of 8 octets.
-Constraints on EUI-48 and EUI-64 values are conveyed as N-bit bit patterns, where the bit pattern establishes a constraint on the upper N bits of a EUI-48 or EUI-64 value.
+Constraints on EUI-48 and EUI-64 values are conveyed as OCTET STRINGs whose lengths are twice the octet length of the identifiers.
+The first set of N octets (where N is the length of the address octets) define the bit mask of the constraint, and the second set of N octets defines the bit pattern that the address must match for the asserted bits in the mask.

 The following sub-sections describe how to encode EUI-48 and EUI-64 values and their corresponding constraints.

 ## Encoding a MACAddress as an alternative name

 When the name form is included in a Subject Alternative Name or Issuer Alternate Name extension, the syntax consists of exactly six or eight octets.
 Values are encoded with the most significant octet encoded first ("big-endian" or "left-to-right" encoding).
 No text representation is permitted in the certificate, as human‑readable forms such as "00‑24‑98‑7B‑19‑02" or "0024.987B.1902" are used only in management interfaces.
 When a device natively possesses a 48‑bit MAC identifier, the CA MUST encode it using a 6‑octet OCTET STRING as the MACAddress value.
 When the device’s factory identifier is a 64‑bit EUI‑64 or when no canonical 48‑bit form exists, the CA MUST encode it using an 8‑octet OCTET STRING as the MACAddress value.
-The `macAddress48Constraint` and `macAddress64Constraint` tagged BIT STRING arms of `MACAddress` MUST NOT be used.

 ## Encoding a MACAddress constraint

-When the name form is included in the Name Constraints extension, the syntax consists of a context-specific, implicitly tagged BIT STRING that specifies a N-bit bit pattern.
-Bit patterns representing the constraint are encoded with the most significant bit encoded first ("big-endian" or "left-to-right" encoding).
-Constraints on EUI-48 values MUST be encoded using the `macAddress48Constraint` arm of MACAddress.
-Likewise, constraints on EUI-64 values MUST be encoded using the `macAddress64Constraint` arm of MACAddress.
-The `macAddress` OCTET STRING arm of `MACAddress` MUST NOT be used.
+When the name form is included in the Name Constraints extension, the syntax consists of an OCTET STRING that is twice as long as the OCTET STRING representation of the address type being constrained.
+Within the OCTET STRING, two elements are encoded:

+1. The first N octets (where N is 6 for an EUI-48 constraint or 8 for an EUI-64 constraint) encodes the "mask bit pattern" of the constraint.
+Each bit that is asserted in the mask bit pattern indicates that the bit in the same position in the address is constrained by the second set of N octets.
+2. The second set of N octets contains the "value bit pattern".
+This bit pattern encodes the bits that the masked address must contain to be considered a match.

+The bit patterns encoded in both the mask bit pattern and value bit pattern are encoded with the most significant bit encoded first ("big-endian" or "left-to-right" encoding).

+If a bit is not asserted in the mask bit pattern, then the CA MUST NOT assert corresponding bit in the value bit pattern.
+This rule ensures that a distinguished encoding is used for a given mask bit pattern and value bit pattern.

-When a constraint is included in the `permittedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the upper N bits of the value are binary equal to the pattern.
-When a constraint is included in the `excludedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the upper N bits of the value are not binary equal to the pattern.
+When a constraint is included in the `permittedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the masked bits (masked according to the "mask bit pattern") of the value are binary equal to the "value bit pattern".

+When a constraint is included in the `excludedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the masked bits (masked according ot the "mask bit pattern") of the value are not binary equal to the pattern.

 ## Generation and Validation Rules